Next Slideshow Title

 National Heart, Lung, and Blood Institute: "Use Herbs and Spices Instead of Salt."

-Vandana R. Sheth, RDN, CDE, nutritionist and registered dietitian; spokesperson, Academy of Nutrition and Dietetics.
+Vandana R. Sheth, RDN, CDE, nutritionist and registered dietitian; spokeswoman, Academy of Nutrition and Dietetics.

 The University of Arizona, College of Life Sciences: "Oregano."